 1. Expecting a Campsite to Be Available

 I remember a time when spontaneous camping trips were a thing.
-There was little to no planning for these last-minute adventures – just grab your gear and go.
+There was little to no planning for these last-minute adventures – just grab your gear and head to your favorite camping destination.

-These days, though, we’re booking campsites six months out.
-And they’re swooped up very quickly.
+These days, though, not planning ahead is one of the biggest mistakes campers can make.
+We’re booking campsites six months out.
 Even first come, first served sites are taken early, especially on weekends and holidays, when campers snag them mid-week.
 Not reserving a spot in advance, or researching how busy the campground can be, can leave you without a site for the night.

 To avoid this camping mistake: The best bet for getting a site at that great campground is going off-season and booking early in advance.
 Or take the opportunity to try out a more remote campground that tends to get less traffic.